emanuega/MERlin/docs/tasks.rst

 warp.FiducialFitWarp
 ---------------------

-Description: Aligns image stacks by fitting fiducial spots.
+Description: Aligns image stacks by fitting fiducial spots to Gaussians.

 Parameters:

 * write\_fiducial\_images -- Flag indicating whether the aligned fiducial images should be saved.
 These images are helpful for visually verifying the quality of the image alignment.
+* initial\_sigma -- initial spot Gaussian standard deviation for the spot  fitting algorithm.
+* intensity\_threshold -- minimum spot intensity for spot fitting.
+* significance\_threshold --  minimum fit significance for spot fitting.

 warp.FiducialCorrelationWarp
 -----------------------------